pangolindex/exchange-contracts/contracts/staking-positions/README.md

 incremented by one, only if pool A did not already have a lock on pool zero.
 When user harvests or withdraws from pool A, the user’s lock count on pool zero is decremented by one, only if pool A was locking it.
 For a user to harvest or withdraw from pool zero, the user’s lock count on pool zero should be zero.
-If a user compounds to rewards of pool A, B, and C to pool zero, the user’s lock count will be three.
+If a user compounds the rewards of pool A, B, and C to pool zero, the user’s lock count will be three.
 The user will only be able to withdraw or harvest from pool zero after they withdraw or harvest at least once from all of those three pools.
 This mechanism ensures the principle of **rewards of a pool must not leave the contract without the pool’s staking duration getting reset**.